aedart/athenaeum/docs/archive/current/dto/array/README.md

+---
+description: How to create Array Dto
+---

 # Array DTO

 While the `Dto` abstraction is good for situations where you must adhere to interfaces that define getters and setters, it can be a bit cumbersome to maintain a large number classes.